Xboarder56/SYNOLOGY-DSM--DSM/README.md

 9. Finally, you will need to create a new log source selecting the custom Log source type we just created.

 # Change Log
+- 12-20-2018 - Mapped 1 additional event.
-- 12-17-2018 - Mapped 4 additional events and adjusted regex for the Event ID of the newly discovered events.
+- 12-17-2018 - Mapped 4 additional events and adjusted regex for the Event ID to support the newly discovered events.
 - 12-17-2018 - Mapped 2 additional events.
 - 12-14-2018 - New events mapped, regex adjusted for event ID parsing of newly discovered events.
 Hopefully the way the regex was adjusted will help to be more universal.
 - 12-13-2018 - Mapped additional events, tweaked System regex for Event ID to parse VPN events.